Sidney Cooke: Death of Vishal Mehrotra

-On 29 July 1981, the day of the wedding of Prince Charles and Lady Diana Spencer, 8-year-old Vishal Mehrotra's family took the train into London in order to watch the wedding.
-They then took the train back to East Putney, where they arrived around 1:40 pm.
-Vishal said he was tired and wanted to walk home by himself which he was allowed to do considering he was independent enough to make the journey.
-He was taken across the main road pedestrian crossing and then left to walk the rest of the way.
-Vishal's parents reported him missing at 7 pm to the Metropolitan Police.
+On 29 July 1981, after watching the wedding of Prince Charles and Lady Diana Spencer in London, 8-year-old Vishal Mehrotra's family returned to East Putney by train, where they arrived around 1:40 pm.
+Vishal said he was tired and wanted to walk home by himself; Vishal's parents reported him missing at 7 pm to the Metropolitan Police.

-On 25 February 1982, two men who were shooting pigeons discovered a skull, seven ribs and some vertebrae at Alder Copse, Durleigh Marsh Farm, Rogate, near Petersfield.
+On 25 February 1982, two men discovered a skull, seven ribs and some vertebrae at Alder Copse, Durleigh Marsh Farm, Rogate, near Petersfield.
 The bones appeared to have been disturbed by foxes and were found buried in a bog at a depth of around two feet.
-Following the discovery, a large scale excavation and search involving about thirty police officers took place.
-This uncovered more bones, though no clothing was found.
-The bones were taken to London for forensic investigation.
+A large scale excavation uncovered more bones, but no clothing.
 Initially, police believed that the body had been buried around 29 July 1981.